Church Music Ministries Department

 MUCO6110/6210 Private Conducting (1 or 2 hours)

 This course is designed for students who are approved for a conducting concentration in the MMCM degree and as elective study for doctoral students.
+This course may also be used to substitute for advanced conducting or choral conducting and techniques.
+When taken as substitute hours for choral conducting and techniques the student must sign up for 3 hours of study, and weekly assignments will include the range of skills required for choral conducting and techniques.
 Prerequisite: MUCO6201.

 MUIS5105-5305 Independent Directed Study in Conducting (1 to 3 hours)